 What is FileZilla?

-You also can use other programs like Cyberduck or CoreFTP to connect to your Bluehost server using the same FTP account.
+You also can use other FTP programs like Cyberduck or CoreFTP to connect to your hosting server using the same FTP account.

 Launch FileZilla application in your local computer and click on the “Site Manager” icon as shown in the below picture:

-You will see a Site Manager pop-up window as below:
+You will see a Site Manager pop-up window as below and fill out the necessary details.

 - Click on “New Site” button in to add your site.